pitbrest/photographer-s-portfolio/README.md

 light and dark theme,
 site language selection - ru/en,
-selection of portfolio images according to the theme, saving user settings for language selection and colour theme of the website in localStorage.
+selection of portfolio images according to the theme, saving user settings for language selection and color theme of the website in localStorage.